Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Introduction

 where $\mu_s$, $\mu_2$, and $b$ are dimensionless rheological constants, $\kappa = k_n/P$ a dimensionless stiffness with $k_n$ the grain stiffness, and $\chi$ is a decreasing function of $I$ that accounts for the strain-rate weakening regime.
 The microscopic origin of the strain-rate weakening regime has recently come under debate, with some studies arguing that it is caused by inertia of the grains \cite{quartier2000,courrech2003,degiuli2017}, while others observing velocity-weakening behavior in over-damped, inertia-less particulate media \cite{perrin2019}.
 The present work is not concerned with this particular issue, and we simply leave open the possibility for the amount of strain-rate weakening to depend on the grain stiffness through the dimensionless parameter $\kappa$ entering $\chi$.
-In any case, the nonmonotonicity of \eqref{eq:LocalRheology} necessarily implies that the level of stress required to trigger flow is higher than that at which flow stops, inducing hysteresis of the flow-arrest transition as the applied stress is cycled up and down \cite{jaeger1990,mills2008}.
+In any case, the non-monotonicity of \eqref{eq:LocalRheology} necessarily implies that features (F1) and (F2) above are realized in homogeneous flows: the level of stress required to trigger flow is higher than that at which flow stops, and flow onset is characterized by a velocity jump\cite{jaeger1990,mills2008}.

 However, the $\mu(I)$ constitutive relationship breaks down in inhomogeneous flows, in the sense that $\mu$ is no longer a one-to-one function of $I$ \cite{koval2009,tang2018}.
 Due to the finite size of the grains, velocity fluctuations generated at an arbitrary location will spread over some grain-size-dependent correlation length and change the rheology of the neighboring material \cite{melosh1979,goyon2008,reddy2011,gaume2011}, resulting in wider shear regions than are predicted by the $\mu(I)$ rheology, especially in the quasi-static limit \cite{midi2004}.
 Such spatial cooperativity at the scale of individual grains also explains why thinner layers on an inclined plane start flowing at higher inclination angles than thicker layers, despite the stress ratio $\mu$ being independent of the layer height \cite{midi2004}.
 Nonlocal rheological models, which incorporate an intrinsic length scale, have been shown to capture several of these phenomena \cite{kamrin2019}.
 Here, we focus on the nonlocal granular fluidity (NGF) model \cite{kamrin2012,henann2013}, which relates the stress ratio and strain rate through a granular fluidity field $g = \dot{\gamma}/\mu$ that is governed by a reaction-diffusion partial differential equation (PDE).
 Our choice of the NGF model stems from its ability to reproduce the system-size dependence of the flow threshold in various geometries \cite{kamrin2015,liu2018}, which partially explains feature (F3) above.
 But the current formulation of the NGF model reduces to the monotonic form of the $\mu_\text{loc}(I)$ relationship in homogeneous flow conditions, meaning that the model does not have a built-in mechanism to account for the remaining features (F1) and (F2).